hyurl/sfn/docs/v06x/en-US/service.md

 }
 ```

-And then wherever you need, use namespace to access the instance of this service.
+And then wherever you need, use the namespace to access the instance of this
+service.

 ```typescript
 (async () => {